engmaths/emat10006/materials/worksheet4.md

 >>> np.linspace(0, 10, 9)
 array([ 0.  ,  1.25,  2.5 ,  3.75,  5.  ,  6.25,  7.5 ,  8.75, 10.  ])
 ```
-Using all these the plotting example above can be just:
+We can use numpy arrays directly with matplotlib.
+Using all these the plotting
+example above can be just:
 ```python
 x = np.linspace(0, 20, 300)
 y = np.sin(x)